alexjamesing/Deep_LVPM/docs/tutorials/siamese.rst

        x_val, batch_size=BATCH_SIZE, shuffle=False, training=True
    )

-3. Define the shared encoder and StructuralModel
+4. Define the shared encoder and StructuralModel
 --------------------------------------------------------

 The Siamese branches share a single convolutional encoder (three Conv-BN/Dense blocks) that expands to a 4096-dimensional latent space.
 The same model instance is supplied twice in ``model_list`` so weights stay tied.
-A two-node adjacency matrix links the branches, and ``orthogonalization="zca"`` stabilises the high-dimensional projection head.
+A two-node adjacency matrix links the branches, and ``orthogonalization="zca"`` orthogonalises deep latent variables constructed by the projection head.

 .. code-block:: python